 Louis Kalff NX 109 Floor Lamp

-Materials: Black cast iron tripod base, painted with wrinkle paint.
-Black painted rod with brass decorations.
-Round white opal glass diffuser.
+Materials: Black tripod cast iron base, painted with wrinkle paint.
+Long black painted rod with brass decorations.
+Round diamond shaped white opal frosted glass diffuser.
 Round black painted aluminium lampshade, also painted with wrinkle paint.
-Bakelite sockets.
+Bakelite E27 sockets.

 Height: 157 cm / 61.81”

 Width: ∅ 41 cm / 16.14”

 Electricity: 4 bulbs E27, 4 x 60 watt maximum, 110/220 volt.